yunbinmo/tp/docs/UserGuide.md

 * `add -r c/25 i/2  sd/21-11-2021 ed/21-11-2023`

 ### <a id="delete-record"></a> 3.12.
-Deleting a record: `delete -r`
+Deleting a record : `delete -r`

-Deletes the specified record from the Mr. Agent.
+Deletes the specified record from Mr. Agent.

 Format: `delete -r RECORD_INDEX`

 ### <a id="list-record"></a> 3.13.
 Listing all records : `list -r`

-Shows a list of all records in the Mr. Agent.
+Shows a list of all records in Mr. Agent.

 Format: `list -r`

 ### <a id="edit-record"></a> 3.14.
 Editing a record : `edit -r`

-Edits an existing record in the Mr. Agent.
+Edits an existing record in Mr. Agent.

 Format: `edit -r INDEX [c/CLIENT_INDEX] [i/INSURANCE_INDEX] [sd/START_DATE] [ed/END_DATE]`